Because first impressions are everything, take note of these best colors to wear to a job interview.

 “Red can send less favorable messages about the candidate — that he or she is domineering, rebellious, and obstinate, for example,” Davidson told Fast Company.
 “There is a fine line between assertive and aggressive, and red is a risky choice for an interview.”

-Rather than going all out with a red dress or blouse, consider using red as an accent color.
+Rather than going all out with a red jacket, dress or blouse, consider using red as an accent color.
 There's nothing wrong with a red tie or a red handkerchief for a pop of color.

 Final thoughts: When in doubt, play it safe